 Tristan grew up in a small town in northeastern Pennsylvania.
 He began a relationship with the Lord at the age of seven, after seeing a TV program of Charles Stanley that sparked a curiosity about salvation through Jesus.
 He accepted Christ as his Savior that very day.
 Tristan began to make his faith his own in high school after growing in the Lord while attending Parker Hill Church and the Grace Bible Youth Group.
 The youth group fostered an environment for Tristan to serve through leading worship and allowed him to learn what it means to worship God.
 He has loved music ever since he can remember and has always had a passion for playing music with others.

 Another passion that Tristan has is for motorcycles and dirt bikes.
 He had considered briefly trying to race professional motocross while in high school; however, God closed that door via an injury.
 This only sparked in Tristan an even bigger flame of desire to serve the Lord through music.
 By guidance from a high school teacher, he looked into and began attending Clarks Summit University (formerly Baptist Bible College).
 His college years left a tremendous impact on him by allowing him to be able to serve with and even lead the RiSE Worship Team affiliated with CSU.
 The RiSE team went on tour throughout the entirety of the year, going to camps, churches, conferences, and even state prisons!
 He served with the team for four years and learned to live on the road playing music, developing philosophies about what it means to worship God and how God truly supplies our every need.
 He graduated in May 2018 with a degree in communications and took with him a lot of life experience from his travels on RiSE.
-Tristan is excited to be starting as the worship director and looks forward to connecting with the body of Christ at Cocalico Community Church.
+Tristan married his wife, Teala, in 2019 and they enjoy exploring new places and having fun with their new puppy, Rocky.

 Keri and her family began attending CCC in June of 2015.
 She graduated from college with a teaching degree in 1998, and married her husband Mike in 1999.
 Keri and Mike have four children.
-Ethan, 17 is in 12th grade, Brendan, 15 is in 9th grade, Logan, 10 is in 5th grade and 6 year old Riley is in first grade.
+Ethan, a college intern at CCC, Brendan, 16 is in 11th grade, Logan, 12 is in 7th grade and 8 year old Riley is in 3rd grade.
 Keri is a member of CCC’s worship team and is passionate about leading fellow believers to the throne of Jesus through the worship experience.
 Keri loves the church office environment.
 Her role is working mainly in the areas of operations, communications, worship, and care.
-Outside of CCC, Keri enjoys traveling with Mike and the kids to the beach or the mountains, spending quality time with close friends, cooking big meals to share with family and friends, and searching for that perfect cup of coffee.
+Outside of CCC, Keri enjoys traveling with Mike and the kids to the beach, gardening and all things flower related, spending quality time with close friends, cooking big meals to share with family and friends, and searching for that perfect cup of coffee.